mcfreund/mcfreund.github.io/_pages/cv.md

 Education
 ======
 * Ph.D. in Cognitive Neuroscience, Washington University in St. Louis (*WUSTL*), 2023
-* B.A.s in Psychology and Zoology, University of Wisconsin--Madison \hfill \bf 2013
+* B.A.s in Psychology and Zoology, University of Wisconsin--Madison, 2013

 Research Experience
 ======